Azure/kaito/README.md

 The detailed usage for Kaito supported models can be found in [**HERE**](presets/README.md).
 In case users want to deploy their own containerized models, they can provide the pod template in the `inference` field of the workspace custom resource (please see [API definitions](api/v1alpha1/workspace_types.go) for details).
 The controller will create a deployment workload using all provisioned GPU nodes.
 Note that currently the controller does **NOT** handle automatic model upgrade.
 It only creates inference workloads based on the preset configurations if the workloads do not exist.

+The number of the supported models in Kaito is growing!
+Please check [this](./docs/How-to-add-new-models.md) document to see how to add a new supported model.

 ## Contributing

 [Read more](docs/contributing/readme.md)